Reiknown/ITCS102-PYTHON-FUNDAMENTALS-MANINGAS/README.md

 [Activity 9](Activity09.py) Using logical operators like and, or, not.

-[Activity 10](Activity10.py) Ajeepney fare calculator that checks for discounts.
+[Activity 10](Activity10.py) A jeepney fare calculator that checks for discounts.

 [Activity 11](Activity11.py) Checking temperature using if else and elif.